 A Wide Array of Accidents and Events Lead to Brain Injuries

 A wide variety of accidents, events, and behaviors can cause head trauma and lead to potentially dangerous traumatic brain injuries.
-The CDC warns that older adults are the most vulnerable for brain injuries, followed by young children.
+The CDC warns that older adults are the most vulnerable to brain injuries, followed by young children.
 This is because both groups struggle with mobility.
 Yet, anyone can suffer a brain injury.

 Examples of scenarios that sometimes lead to traumatic brain injuries include: